Professor of Accounting and Control

 • Ph.D. in Construction Engineering, Universitat Politècnica de Catalunya

 • Degree in Civil Engineering, Universitat Politècnica de Catalunya

-Professor Gaizka Ormazábal received a PhD in Business from Stanford University, a PhD in Construction Engineering from Universitat Politècnica de Catalunya, and a Bachelor’s Degree in Civil Engineering (Ingeniería de Caminos, Canals y Puertos) from Universitat Politècnica de Catalunya.
-Prof. Ormazabal is the holder of IESE’s Grupo Santander Chair of Financial Institutions and Corporate Governance.
+Professor Gaizka Ormazabal received a PhD in Business from Stanford University, a PhD in Construction Engineering from Universitat Politecnica de Catalunya, and a Bachelor’s Degree in Civil Engineering (Ingeniería de Caminos, Canals y Puertos) from Universitat Politécnica de Catalunya.

-Professor Ormazábal’s research focuses on executive compensation and corporate governance.
+Professor Ormazabal’s research focuses on executive compensation and corporate governance.
 His work examines the choice and valuation implications of corporate governance mechanisms.
-His current research projects analyze managerial risk-taking incentives, corporate risk oversight, financial regulation, asset securitization, and the role of corporate governance intermediaries.
+His current research projects analyze recent trends in managerial compensation, corporate governance intermediaries, financial regulation, bank accounting, and the role of corporate governance in sustainable development.